XboxDev/nxdk/README.md

 Credits
 -------
 - [OpenXDK](https://web.archive.org/web/20170624051336/http://openxdk.sourceforge.net:80/) is the inspiration for nxdk, and large parts of it have been reused.
-(License: GPLv2)
+(License: MIT)
 - Large parts of [pbkit](https://web.archive.org/web/20141024145308/http://forums.xbox-scene.com/index.php?/topic/573524-pbkit/), by openxdkman, are included, with modifications.
 (License: MIT)
 - A network stack is included based on [lwIP](http://savannah.nongnu.org/projects/lwip/) (License: Modified BSD)
 - A libc is included based on [PDCLib](https://github.com/DevSolar/pdclib) (License: CC0)